Fonta1n3/FullyNoded/Docs/Tor.md

 Restart Tor:<br/>
 linux `systemctl restart tor`

-Tor should start and you should be able to **navigate to** your onion address(es) you need for Fully Noded, the example is for subdirectory *main* but it should be done for all subdirectories if relevant for you:
+Tor should start and you should be able to **navigate to** your onion address(es) you need for Fully Noded, the example is for subdirectory *main* but it should be done for all subdirectories if relevant for you:<br/>
     * `/usr/local/var/lib/tor/fullynoded/main` (the directory for *mainnet* we added to the torrc file) and see a file called `hostname`, **open it and copy the onion address, that you need for Fully Noded**.
     * Or `cat /usr/local/var/lib/tor/fullynoded/lightning/hostname`.
 If it prints something like `ndfiuhfh2fu23ufh21u3bfd.onion` then all is well, if not message me on the Fully Noded Telegram and some group member can help (maybe).
     * Do the same for `test`, `regtest` and `lightning`

 Find the suggested Authentication settings on the device running FN [here](./Authentication.md/#On-the-device-running-FN).<br/>
 Find the suggested `bitcoin.conf` settings for FN [here](./Howto.md/#Bitcoin-Core-settings).<br/>